koompios/pionux.org/docs/Installation.md

 ```Text
     $ cd Downloads/
 ```
-**Noted:**Or you want to go into other director use the same command, but changing the directory name.
+>**Noted:**Or you want to go into other directory use the same command, but changing the directory name.
 After you done with installing git run this command to clone Dropbox repo:
 ```Text
     $ git clone https://aur.archlinux.org/dropbox.git